xzhuah/BlenderAddonPackageTool/README.md

 ## Contributions

 1. Framework Updates: If you are using this framework in your project and need to migrate to a newer version, you will need to manually replace the framework files to get the new features.
+You may fork this project and use `git fetch upstream` to update.
    We are looking for more user-friendly migration experience.
 In general, we aim to keep the framework lightweight and avoid making structural changes.
 Most future updates are expected to just adding new features rather than making major changes to the framework structure.
 So unless you personally made changes to the framework code locally, you will only need to replace the old files with